astromechza/spiro/README.md

 - `stringreplace`: basic string replace `(subject, old, new) -> (string)`
 - `regexreplace`: regular expression based string replace `(subject, pattern, repl) -> (string)`

 The spec file should be in JSON or Yaml form and will be passed to each template invocation.
+The specfile can be "-" to indicate that YAML should be read from stdin.

 Permission bits for any files, including `.templated` ones, **will** be copied to the destination files.